- 1 White Orchid Trial BiOrbAir Terrarium Planting List

 As you can see in the photographs below, this Neofinetia falcata specimen is in the process of losing a leaf.
 The leaf has turned yellow, but it is currently still firmly attached to the plant; when the leaf dies and naturally comes away from the plant I shall remove it.
 Orchids regularly loose leaves, this is a natural process and is not a cause for concern.

-I have moved this Phalaenopsis gibbosa specimen into another of my terrariums, where it will receive more water.
+I have moved this Phalaenopsis thailandica specimen into my Orchidarium, where it will receive more water.

 Although it fits beautifully inside the BiOrbAir, Phalaenopsis micholitzii is quite a large orchid for a terrarium, and consequently would not suit every type of terrarium.
 I feel so lucky to have been able to include this orchid inside my White Orchid Trial BiOrbAir Terrarium, as the plant really adds a wow factor to this terrarium.
 Phalaenopsis micholitzii is a beautiful plant even when it’s not flowering, as its shape is very pleasing.
 The orchid’s leaves have an attractive shine and handsome finish.